abondar24/Java9Demo/README.md

 8) PrimeGeneric: provider of prime
 9) PrimeProbable: provider of prime
 10) PrimeClient: client of Prime Service
+11) Version: showing correct and incorrect version strings for JDK 9
+12) Resources: resources to be accessed from ResourceAccess module
+13) ResourceAccess: show access to resources from another module

 Build and run:
 ```yaml